JihongZ/jihongz.github.io/_posts/2017-11-08-SEM-Homework.markdown

 ## 1. Descriptive Statistics
 -------------------------

 The descriptive statistics for all items are provided below.
-It appears that item 4 is the least difficult item as it has the highest mean (*μ* = 4.189, *s**d* = 1.317); item 5 is the most difficult item as it has lowest mean score (*μ* = 3.604, *s**d* = 1.423).
+It appears that item 4 is the least difficult item as it has the highest mean (μ = 4.189, sd = 1.317); item 5 is the most difficult item as it has lowest mean score (*μ* = 3.604, sd = 1.423).
 All responses for items ranges from 1 to 6 (1 = Strongly agree, 6 = Strongly disagree).
-In term of discrimination, as item 3 has the largest standard deviation (*s**d* = 1.364) and item 6 has the smallest, item 3 has highest discrimination whearas item 6 has lowest in CTT.
+In term of discrimination, as item 3 has the largest standard deviation (sd = 1.364) and item 6 has the smallest, item 3 has highest discrimination whearas item 6 has lowest in CTT.

 |          |  vars|    n|     mean|       sd|  median|  trimmed|      mad|  min|  max|  range|    skew|  kurtosis|     se|
 |----------|-----:|----:|--------:|--------:|-------:|--------:|--------:|----:|----:|------:|-------:|---------:|------:|